mlswg/mls-protocol/draft-ietf-mls-protocol.md

 between them would have omitted from the filtered direct path.

-A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
-That is, if there is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.
+A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way, and if that leaf node was the last updated leaf under that parent node.
+That is, P is parent-hash valid if:

+1. There is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.

+2. The leaf node L has `leaf_node_source` set to `commit` and its `commit_epoch` field indicates a epoch greater than or equal to any `update_epoch` or `commit_epoch` value present among the leaf nodes that are descendants of P.

 When joining a group, the new member MUST authenticate that each non-blank parent node P is parent-hash valid.
 This can be done "bottom up" by building